When Should Your Child Specialise in a Sport? What the Science Says

 One of the hardest things about being a sports parent is managing other people's urgency.
 Other parents who are already hiring personal coaches.
 Clubs that talk about pathways and academies for seven-year-olds.
 The feeling that if you don't commit now, your child will fall behind.
 Here's what the science says to that: they won't.

 The children who make it to elite level are almost always the ones who genuinely love what they do.
-And that love is built in the early years, through variety, freedom, and play.
-The anomalies to this are extremely few and far between and we speak about some extreme cases in the 'infant to athlete' course.
+And that love is built in the early years through variety, freedom, and play.
+The anomalies to this are extremely few and far between, and we discuss some of those exceptional cases in the Infant to Athlete course.

-At Infant to Athlete, we believe that the work parents do in the very earliest years sets the physical and psychological foundation for everything that follows.
+At Infant to Athlete, we believe the work parents do in the very earliest years sets the physical and psychological foundation for everything that follows.
 By developing motor skills, balance, coordination, and body awareness in infancy, you're not just giving your child a head start in sport.
 You're giving them a deeper, more versatile physical literacy that will serve them across any sport they eventually choose to pursue.
-The best thing you can do right now is build that foundation — and then give them the freedom to explore.
+The best thing you can do right now is build that foundation — and then give them the freedom to explore, struggle, and build resilience.

 Specialise too early and you risk burnout, injury, and a child who associates sport with stress rather than joy.
-Keep it broad, keep it fun, and trust that the child who loves sport at fifteen is far more likely to become the athlete you're hoping for than the one who was burned out by twelve.
+Keep it broad, keep it fun, and trust that the child who loves sport at 15 is far more likely to become the athlete you're hoping for than the one who was burned out by 12.

 The research is on your side.
 So is time.
 Use both wisely.